Strong, Lee, Taua pace Nevada in Potato Bowl win over Tulane

 Nevada built a 19-0 lead early in the second quarter, but the Green Wave rallied, pulling within 26-20 midway through the third quarter.

-Then Nevada’s dominant ground game took over, imposing its will on a Tulane defensive line thinned by injuries and absences.
+Then Nevada’s dominant ground game took over, imposing its will on a Tulane defensive line thinned by injuries and absences, and Strong put the game away with two fourth-quarter TD passes.

 Lee rushed for 105 yards and Toa had 102 yards rushing with a touchdown to go along with 77 yards receiving.